It is important to understand the cost of medical education so you can best decide what types and amounts of financial aid you will need.

 The total COA is not the amount that you owe the university for the year.
 Some items in your COA are indirect costs not owed to the university, and some items are estimates.
 Please note that an average loan fee will be added to your COA for those that borrow a Federal Direct Loan and a Grad Plus Loan.
 The amount of the loan fee(s) added will depend on the type of loans borrowed.
 Also note that the cost for registering for the Step 1 exam is included in the M2 ‘Book and Supply’ amount, and the cost for both Step 2 exams are included in the M3 ‘Book and Supply’ totals.

-For a breakdown of the Estimated Costs by site and year, please visit the links below
+For a breakdown of the Estimated Costs by site and year, please see the boxes below.

 Your financial need is determined using your COA and your Expected Family Contribution (EFC).
 The EFC is the result of a formula developed by the U.S. Congress and is applied to the information you submit on your FAFSA.
 Your EFC is not the amount that you must pay the university.